Student Tax Form 1098-T

 Students may access Campus Connection to view and print 1098-Ts.
 1098-Ts are generated each January for the prior calendar year.

-To access 1098-Ts in Campus Connection please follow either of the links:
+To access 1098-Ts in Campus Connection please follow the path:

 Once you have entered the "View 1098-T" site, click on the Tax Year.
 You may need to allow pop-ups.
 The 1098-T will open in another tab.

 Granting Consent to not Mail a Paper 1098-T

 Students have the ability to "Grant Consent" to only receive their 1098-T via on-line access.
 By granting consent students agree not to receive a paper 1098-T through the mail.
 This granting of consent will also apply to future years unless the student requests to relinquish the consent.
 Please consider granting your consent.

 There are several benefits to granting consent:

 - Reduced printing saves paper, which is a Green Initiative.
 (Printing your 1098-T from Campus Connection is the student’s option and not required by the IRS.)

 - Incorrect addresses on 1098-Ts will result in lost mail.